 Metallic epoxy flooring systems offer a longer-lasting, better value alternative to popular concrete stains or polishing treatments.
 Stained and polished concrete typically highlight imperfections in slab surfaces, wear away quickly in high traffic areas and fail to offer ongoing slip-resistance.
 In contrast, decorative metallic epoxy floors can hide existing blemishes, offer a variety of skid-inhibiting finishes, and provide durable, industrial grade protection even in heavy facility traffic.
 By choosing resinous flooring like a metallic epoxy system over stained or polished concrete, you are already ahead of the game in terms long term benefit and low lifecycle cost.

 When it comes to determining the initial material and labor required, consider that fluid-applied flooring systems are exceptionally customizable.
 It’s therefore important to have a clear understanding of the owner’s expectations, as well as the day-to-day operations within the space, the size of the floor and the current condition of the existing or new slab.
+Whether or not a waterproofing underlayment or concrete resurfacer is needed, if a standard epoxy, moisture vapor mitigating or moisture tolerant primer is called for, as well as careful topcoat selection in accordance with specific facility conditions are all factors that can come into play.
 Estimating the price of materials plus installation costs of metallic epoxy flooring is highly dependent upon these and several other factors.

 The complexity of the design you choose for your metallic epoxy floor will also affect the pricing.
 Metallic epoxy floors by their very nature are infused with myriad hues.
 However, having a single color metallic system throughout your space is much more straightforward installation and therefore more economical than a floor design requiring additional time, labor and artistry on the part of the contractor.
 Multiple colors, logos embedded in the floor, decorative patterns, and the addition of metal divider strips can all drive up cost, yet provide a stunningly beautiful result with exceptional durability and low-maintenance.

-Epoxy floors in general are a practical choice for many industrial, commercial, and retail facilities – they are easy to clean, require far less maintenance, and tolerate heavy loads and frequent traffic without fading or wearing thin.
-Depending on the type of facility, it may be beneficial to also include some additional features – Florock’s Florotallic metallic epoxy floors can, for example, be altered to include Moisture Vapor Transmission (MVT) Mitigation or antimicrobial properties.
+Epoxy floors in general are a practical choice for many industrial, commercial, and retail facilities – they are easy to clean, require far less maintenance, and can tolerate heavy loads and frequent traffic.
+Depending on the type of facility, it may be beneficial to also include some additional features – Florock’s Florotallic metallic epoxy floors can, for example, be altered to include Moisture Vapor Transmission (MVT) mitigation or additional antimicrobial properties.